Ethylene carbonate: Production and reactions

-The transesterfication of ethylene carbonate by methanol can be catalyzed by a high surface area (thermally exfoliated) graphitic carbon nitride (g-C3N4) materials.
+The transesterification of ethylene carbonate by methanol can be catalyzed by a high surface area (thermally exfoliated) graphitic carbon nitride (g-C3N4) materials.
 This method reduces the chance of metal or halide contamination, and can offer yields of up to 60% at a temperature of 393 K.

 Dimethyl carbonate may itself be similarly transesterified to diphenyl carbonate, a phosgene-substitute: